No in Morse Code

 Key at a comfortable speed.
 After "NO," you can acknowledge instructions.

 Need to verify a pattern you heard?
-Convert signals back to text with Morse Code to English.
+Convert signals back to text with our Morse Code Translator.

 2-Minute Practice Plan